Westpac credit cards that earn Velocity Points

-How to transfer your Altitude Rewards to Velocity Points
+How to exchange your Altitude Points for Velocity Points

-You can transfer your Altitude Rewards using the following steps:
+You can transfer your Altitude Points using the following steps:

 - Log in to your Altitude Rewards account at www.altituderewards.com.au.